GenericMappingTools/gmt/doc/rst/source/grdimage.rst

 **-A**\ *out_img*\ [**=**\ *driver*]
     Save an image in a raster format instead of PostScript.
 Append *out_img* to select the image file name and extension.
-If the extension is one of .bmp, .gif, .jpg, .png, or .tif then no driver information is required.
+If the extension is one of .bmp, .gif, .jp[e]g, .png, or .tif then no driver information is required.
 For other output formats you must append the required GDAL driver.
 The *driver* is the driver code name used by GDAL; see your GDAL installation's documentation for available drivers.
 Append a **+c**\ *options* string where *options* is a list of